MicrobialGenomics-IrsicaixaOrg/fcatala_advanz4/README.md

     * Generated figures are stored in `data/` under the corresponding analysis subdirectory (e.g., results from `02_alpha_diversity.qmd` will be saved in `data/alpha_diversity/`).

-## Citation
+## Citation 📜

 If you use this code or analyses, please cite the original paper:

-> C. Català et al. *Dolutegravir Restores Gut Microbiota in Late-stage HIV-1 UNlike Darunavir: An Open-Label, Randomized Clinical Trial*.
+> F. Català et al. *Dolutegravir Restores Gut Microbiota in Late-stage HIV-1 Unlike Darunavir: An Open-Label, Randomized Clinical Trial*.
 [Journal, Year, DOI - to be updated]

-## Contact
+## Contact 📧

 For inquiries about the analyses or data requests, please contact: